Carlos Santana Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rockies pitching staff ranks 21st in the league.
+- The Rockies pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rockies have the 23rd-ranked team ERA among all MLB pitching staffs (5.06).
+- The Rockies have the 26th-ranked team ERA among all league pitching staffs (5.30).

-- Rockies pitchers combine to give up 20 total home runs at a clip of 1.3 per game (to rank 19th in the league).
+- The Rockies rank 20th in baseball in home runs allowed (22 total, 1.3 per game).

-- Freeland (2-0) takes the mound for the Rockies in his fourth start of the season.
-He has a .96 ERA in 18 2/3 innings pitched, with 11 strikeouts.
+- Urena (0-2 with a 9.90 ERA and seven strikeouts in 10 2/3 innings pitched) gets the start for the Rockies, his fourth of the season.

-- The left-hander's most recent appearance came on Wednesday against the St. Louis Cardinals, when he threw six innings, surrendering two earned runs while giving up six hits.
+- In his most recent time out on Wednesday against the St. Louis Cardinals, the righty went five innings, allowing three earned runs while surrendering five hits.

+- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.